methodphoto/tablier/reviews.md

 </div>

 <div class="quote tint">
-I asked Tablier Cakes to design a cake for my sons 18th birthday He was really into computing .
-So Janette sent me some reference pictures and drawings that she had made ( they were beautiful in their own right !! ) Janette always comes up with amazing designs and is an amazing cake maker I would highly recommend her .
-It was the centre price of our party and tasted delicious too :))<br />
+I asked Tablier Cakes to design a cake for my son's 18th birthday He was really into computing.
+So Janette sent me some reference pictures and drawings that she had made (they were beautiful in their own right!!)
+Janette always comes up with amazing designs and is an amazing cake maker I would highly recommend her.
+It was the centre piece of our party and tasted delicious too :))<br />
 <em>Andy W.</em>
 </div>